 Dubbed the “king” of the butterflies, the Monarch is magnificent with its distinctive black, white and orange markings.
 Seen all over the world, the monarch is mainly found in North America (between southern Canada, the Caribbean and northern South America).
-However, it is also found in South East Asia and Australasia, and has even been spotted as far afield as northern Africa and the UK!
+However, it is also found in South East Asia and Australia, and has even been spotted as far afield as northern Africa and the UK!

 Cairns birdwing butterfly

-Known commonly as the Cairns, or Cooktown, Birdwing, this bright butterfly is endemic to a small area of north-eastern Australia.
-Preferring the rainforests of Queensland’s wet tropics region, this birdwing can also be found in suburban gardens in Cairns.
+Known commonly as the Cairns, or Cooktown Birdwing, this bright butterfly is endemic to a small area of north-eastern Australia.
+Preferring the rainforests of Queensland’s wet tropics region, this Birdwing can also be found in suburban gardens in Cairns.

 Ulysses swallowtail butterfly

 The Ulysses butterfly is a swallowtail butterfly, found in Australia, Papua New Guinea, Indonesia and the Solomon Islands and are commonly referred to as a symbol of Australia’s tropical coastal lifestyle.